Parsa307/AmongUsModMenu/README.md

 Bugs might be included so yeah, I would fix them.
 If i find any!

 # Credits
-Thanks to the following individuals without them we can't do the project!
+Thanks to the following individuals without them The project might have been impossible!

 * LGL Mod Menu project it got deleted
 * Gamer Black (@GamerBlackZone) in Telegram channel for his Aadil Among Us Copy, and his Watermark.